caoruicn1/My-Notes/FRM/Stigum Money Market.md

 #### U.S. TREASURY SECURITIES
 -  **Treasury bills(T-bills)**
+	-  T-bills bear no interest.
+	-  An investor in bills earns a return because bills are issued at a discount from face value and redeemed by the Treasury at maturity for face value
 	-  a maturity at issue of a year or less
 	-  T-bills are currently issued in 4-week, 3-month, and 6-month matu- rities
 	- sold at yield auctions, price determined by the market.